How to Create a Website Design Brief – Free Web Design Brief Template

 Investing time to get the brief right from the outset will save you time in the long run; it will help you to consolidate your requirements and priorities.
-The aim is to elicit an effective response to the brief and therefore a website that meets all your objectives.

 Being clear on what you’re looking for is key; the more detail and clarity in the brief, the easier it is for respondents and for those making the final supplier selection.